Win a ticket for the Do iOS Conference in Amsterdam Join here.

 Conclusion

-Swift makes decoding JSON really easy.
+Swift makes decoding JSON easy.
 There’s no need to use a custom library for JSON parsing as the default API brings everything we need, from custom key mapping to formatting dates.

 If you like to improve your Swift knowledge, even more, check out the Swift category page.
 Feel free to contact me or tweet to me on Twitter if you have any additional tips or feedback.